VALAWAI/docs/docs/tutorials/mov.md

  - **type** of the component to register.
 It may be C0, C1 or C2.
  - **name** of the component to register.
 It must satisfy the ___c[0|1|2]_\w+___.
  - **version** of the component.
 It must match the pattern ___\d\.\d\.\d___.
- - **asyncAPI** This is a string with the specification of the services that provides the component in [YAML](https://en.wikipedia.org/wiki/YAML) and using the [asyncapi](https://www.asyncapi.com/en) specification.
+ - **asyncAPI** This is a string with the specification of the services that provide the component in [YAML](https://en.wikipedia.org/wiki/YAML) and using the [asyncapi](https://www.asyncapi.com/en) specification.

 The MOV validate that the provided information is valid and if it is stored this information